-Once a dynamic page has been transformed into an AWP page, the page will be generated in AWP format in the <Project Name>_WEB directory of the project (in each subdirectory corresponding to the languages supported by the project).
+Once a dynamic page has been transformed into an Active WEBDEV Page, the page will be generated in AWP format in the <Project Name>_WEB directory of the project (in each subdirectory corresponding to the languages supported by the project).

 - The server code must be found in the initialization events (initialization of page or controls).

-- The contexts must be managed by programming.
+- The contexts must be managed through programming.
 The page must be positioned in the database (according to the parameters received in the URL for example).
-See Displaying an AWP page from another page for more details.
+For more details, see Displaying an Active WEBDEV Page from another page.

-- Refreshing an AWP page: Refreshing an AWP page triggers all WLanguage events in the page.
-For example, if the AWP page allowed for an addition, refreshing the page will make that addition again.
+- Refreshing an Active WEBDEV Page: Refreshing an Active WEBDEV Page triggers all WLanguage events in the page.
+For example, if the Active WEBDEV Page allowed for an addition, refreshing the page will make that addition again.